ferasMoh/Angular-CRUD-Frontend/README.md

 	password : 12345
 	email : anas@user.com
 	password : 12345
-also you can add more users by go to user part and navigate to register page then fill all fields
+also you can add more users by go to user part and navigate to register page then fill all fields.

-#Tasks
+##Tasks
-in admin part you can add tasks to users , when you add a task all this task data will show inside a mat-table inside admin part , and when user open his account it will see his tasks inside a html card , and when user complete his task he can press on complete button to completed , then this task it will show as completed Task inside status column in admin part .
+in admin part you can add tasks to users , when you add a task all this task data will show inside a mat-table in admin part , and when user open his account it will see his tasks inside a html card , and when user complete his task he can press on complete button to completed , then this task it will show as completed Task inside status column in admin part .

-#Users
+##Users
-in admin part you can press on Users button to see all users , you can delete user from database and change his status ( Active , In-active ), if user status is In-active then user can't login to his account if user tasks is not finished then admin can't delete user until he finish his tasks
+in admin part you can press on Users button to see all users , you can delete user from database and change his status ( Active , In-active ), if user status is In-active then user can't login to his account if user tasks is not finished then admin can't delete user until he finish his tasks.

-# CRUD
+## CRUD

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.